 Abnormal development or damage to the brain causes CP.
 The condition appears when someone is young, and the effects are permanent.

 - Spastic Cerebral Palsy

 - Dyskinetic Cerebral Palsy

-Each type depends on the kind of movement disorder.
+Each type has a distinct kind of movement disorder associated with it.
 A person can experience uncontrollable movements, stiff muscles, or poor coordination or balance.

 3. Spinal Cord Injuries

 Spinal cord injuries (SCIs) happen because of damage to the spinal cord.
 The result is a loss of feeling, movement, or other functions.
 Diseases or trauma (such as from a car accident) are common causes of spinal cord injuries.

 - Complete spinal cord injury, in which someone has no function below the point at which the injury happened

 - Incomplete spinal cord injury, in which someone has some function below the point at which the injury occurred